ArildF/FBXVIewer/ReadMe.md

-An FBX viewer using the assimp library and WPF 3D because why not.
+An FBX viewer using the assimp library and WPF 3D (now working on an OpenGL renderer) because why not.